Top 5 Home Lab Storage Solutions in 2023

 XOSAN Distributed Storage in XCP-ng: A Networked Approach to Storage

-XOSAN, a robust storage system integrated into the XCP-ng server, creates a distributed and redundant storage space using the local storage of each server in your home lab, much like Ceph and vSAN.
+XOSAN is a type of storage in XCP-ng server.
+Like Ceph and vSAN it creates a distributed and redundant storage based on locally attached storage in your hypervisor host.
 This solution is perfect for those looking to run virtual machines on multiple servers with redundancy on the XCP-ng solution.

 Advantages:

-• Cost-Effective: XOSAN utilizes existing hardware resources in your home lab environment.
-This utilization reduces the need for more disks or new hardware, keeping costs low.
+Cost-Effective: XOSAN utilizes existing hardware resources in your home lab environment.

 Disadvantages:

-• Dependency on Local Storage: XOSAN’s performance largely depends on your local storage’s speed and capacity.
-SSDs or NVMe drives are recommended for optimal performance.
+Dependency on Local Storage: XOSAN’s performance depends on your local storage’s speed and capacity but this is like any HCI solution.

 Lastly, there’s vSAN in VMware vSphere, which offers enterprise-grade features for your home lab storage.
-Its extensive features and robust performance make it an excellent choice for advanced home labs looking to harness the power of enterprise servers.
+It has a lot of features and very good performance.
+These factors make it a very good choice for advanced home labs looking to use VMware solutions and have the best HCI storage they can have.

 VMware vSAN is the Cadillac storage of enterprise distributed storage for virtualized environments.